Cecilapp/statidocs/pages/docs/Introduction/1-Getting Started.md

 ---
 title: Getting Started
-description: Learn how to start building your documentation site with Statidocs by Cecil.
+description: Learn how to start building your documentation website with Statidocs, powered by Cecil.
 ---
 # Getting Started